-At the SEC, Haima served as lead counsel on a number of prominent enforcement litigations and investigations involving publicly-traded companies, registered investment advisers, broker-dealers, banks, and individual traders in matters arising under the Securities Act of 1933, the Securities Exchange Act of 1934, and the Investment Advisers Act of 1940.
-She has also worked closely with the SEC’s specialized units focused on complex financial instruments and market abuse, foreign securities regulators, numerous U.S. Attorney’s Offices, and FINRA.
+Haima joined the firm after nine years at the SEC’s New York office, which bears responsibility for regulating the largest concentration of SEC-registered financial institutions in the nation.
+While at the SEC, Haima served as lead counsel on a number of prominent enforcement litigations and investigations involving public companies, registered investment advisers, broker-dealers, banks, and individuals in matters arising under the federal securities laws.
+She has also worked closely with foreign securities regulators, numerous U.S. Attorney’s Offices, and FINRA.

 Haima’s notable private and public sector experience includes: